 - Alliterative Name: "The Big Bopper".

-- Answer Song: None other than actress Jayne Mansfield recorded an answer song "That Makes It" to The Big Bopper's "Chantilly Lace".
-In "Chantilly Lace", Richardson pretends to have a flirting phone conversation with his girlfriend, the Mansfield record suggests what his girlfriend might have been saying at the other end of the line.
+- Answer Song: His "Chantilly Lace" received one of these called "That Makes It", recorded by none other than actress Jayne Mansfield.
+In "Chantilly Lace", Richardson pretends to have a flirtatious phone conversation with his girlfriend; the Mansfield record suggests what his girlfriend might have been saying at the other end of the line.

 - Large Ham Radio: "Chantilly Lace"HELLOOOO, BAAAAAABY!

-- Pop-Cultural Osmosis: He is best remembered as the third musician to be namedropped when referring to "The Day The Music Died" incident.
+- Pop-Cultural Osmosis: He is best remembered as the third musician to be namedropped when referring to "The Day the Music Died" tragedy.
 In fact, he may be better known for dying that day than for his actual music.

 - Rock & Roll: He is considered to be one of the 1950s rock pioneers.

-- Runaway Fiancé: "The Big Bopper Wedding", in which he gets cold feet on his wedding day.
+- Runaway FiancÚ: "The Big Bopper Wedding", in which he gets cold feet on his wedding day.